jerily/twebserver/docs/config.md

 you may want to set this to a low number.
 Default is 0, which means unlimited.
 * **gzip** - whether gzip is on or off (Default: 1)
 * **gzip_min_length** - the minimum length of a response to gzip (Default: 8192)
-* **gzip_types** - compresses responses only with MIME type text/html, to compress responses with other MIME types, list the additional types of content to gzip (Default: text/html)
+* **gzip_types** - compresses responses only with MIME type text/html.
+To compress responses with other MIME types, list the additional types of content to gzip.